byronrthomas/acc-garda/README.md

 npx hardhat deploy-zksync --script deploy.ts --network zkSyncSepoliaTestnet
 ```

-**TODO** - put the correct factory account address into the ENV vars above!

 **NOTE** after deploying your smart account, you should transfer your ETH to it, as it is intended to hold
 assets on your behalf.
 It also needs ETH so that it can provide the fees for
 your guardians to vote on critical actions.